Not ready to file your company tax return or annual accounts yet? Learn how to request an extension for your company accounts.

 The Bottom Line

-If you need to request an extension to the deadline for filing your annual accounts and company tax return, Companies House and HMRC have procedures in place.
+Companies House and HMRC have procedures in place if you request an extension to the deadline for filing your annual accounts and company tax return.
 And if filing returns isn’t your greatest strength, you can always get help from an accountant or tax adviser.